bxavaby/caristo/README.md

 #### `babynames.txt | caristo 1`

-_The only tool you will ever need to help picking your baby's name._
+_The only tool you will ever rarely need_

 </div>